aipixel/GPS-Gaussian/README.md

 ## Run on synthetic human dataset

 ### Dataset Preparation
-- We provide rendered THuman2.0 dataset for GPS-Gaussian training, download [render_data](https://pan.baidu.com/s/1sX9m8wRDSQAI9d78wST7mw?pwd=rax4) and unzip it.
+- We provide rendered THuman2.0 dataset for GPS-Gaussian training, download ```render_data``` from [Baidu Netdisk](https://pan.baidu.com/s/1sX9m8wRDSQAI9d78wST7mw?pwd=rax4) or [OneDrive](https://hiteducn0-my.sharepoint.com/:f:/g/personal/sawyer0503_hit_edu_cn/EkE2GFd2saBCh_XkY3TsoV0BVTmK1UiTTKJDYje3U3vdkw?e=YazWdd) and unzip it.
 Since we recommend rectifying the source images and determining the disparity in an offline manner, the saved files and the downloaded data necessity around 50GB of free storage space.
 - To train a more robust model, we recommend collecting more human scans for training (e.g. [Twindom](https://web.twindom.com), [Render People](https://renderpeople.com/), [2K2K](https://sanghunhan92.github.io/conference/2K2K/)).
 Then, render the training data as the target scenario, including the number of cameras and the radius of the scene.

 ### Training